jitsi/jitsi-meet/README.md

 ## Acknowledgements

 Jitsi Meet started out as a sample conferencing application using Jitsi Videobridge.
-It was originally developed by Philipp Hancke who then contributed it to the community where development continues with joint forces!
+It was originally developed by then ESTOS' developer Philipp Hancke who then contributed it to the community where development continues with joint forces!

 ## Miscellaneous